Wasserstein Adversarial Regularization (WAR) on label noise: Experiments

-\paragraph{Results.} Classification accuracies are reported in Table \ref{tab:results_classic_bench}.
-Results show that \texttt{WAR$_\CC$} consistently outperforms the competitors by large margins, across noise levels and datasets.
-In particular, \texttt{WAR$_\CC$} achieved improvements of 4-5\% points on fashion-MNIST/CIFAR-10, and 15\% on CIFAR-100 at the highest noise level.
+Classification accuracies are reported in Table \ref{tab:results_classic_bench}.
+Results show that \texttt{WAR}$_{\text{w2v}}$ consistently outperforms the competitors by large margins, across noise levels and datasets.
+In particular, \texttt{WAR}$_{\text{w2v}}$ achieved improvements of 2-3\% points on fashion-MNIST/CIFAR-10, and 15\% on CIFAR-100 at the highest noise level.
 This demonstrates that the inclusion of class geometric information during training mitigates the effect of over-fitting to noisy labels.
-Besides \texttt{WAR$_\CC$}, \texttt{Unhinged} and \texttt{Co-Teaching} also performed well.
+On the most noisy datasets, the most competitive method with \texttt{WAR}$_{\text{w2v}}$ is \texttt{Pencil}, however \texttt{Pencil} tends to decrease the performance when the dataset has a smaller percentage of noisy labels which is not the case of our method.
+Besides \texttt{WAR}$_{\text{w2v}}$ and \texttt{Pencil}, \texttt{JoCoR}, \texttt{Unhinged}, \texttt{Co-Teaching}, and \texttt{SL} also performed well.
 The \texttt{Forward} and \texttt{Backward} method performed slightly better than \texttt{CCE}, {which is most likely} due to the burden in accurate{ly estimating the} noise transition matrix.
 It is noted that \texttt{Co-Teaching} uses true noise estimate, and the accuracy might drop if the noise ratio is estimated directly from the noisy data.
-Furthermore, performance of \texttt{Co-Teaching+}{\footnote{We used the code provided by the authors: https://github.com/xingruiyu/coteaching\_plus}} is surprising lower than the one of \texttt{Co-Teaching} on two datasets, in contrast to the observations in \citep{Yu19}.
-From our experiments, we observed that \texttt{Co-Teaching+} does not perform well when {the noise is class-dependent and the model considered has a wide capacity}.
-We provide a detailed discussion about \texttt{Co-Teaching+} in the supplementary material (section~\ref{app:coteach+}).
+Furthermore, performance of \texttt{Co-Teaching+}{\footnote{We used the code provided by the authors: https://github.com/xingruiyu/coteaching\_plus}} is surprising lower than the one of \texttt{Co-Teaching} on two datasets, in contrast to the observations in \cite{Yu19}.
+From our experiments, we observed that \texttt{Co-Teaching+} underperforms when {the noise is class-dependent and the model considered has a wide capacity}.

-\paragraph{Importance of encoding class similarities:} Finally, to better assess the significance of including class similarities, we compared \texttt{WAR$_\CC$} with \texttt{WAR$_{0-1}$} and \texttt{AR} using KL divergence \citep{VATMiayto2016}.
-For \texttt{AR}, we did not use the hyper-parameters from the original paper, as it would lead to over-fitting on the noisy labels in the later stage of training.
-Therefore, we used $\beta$=5 and $\varepsilon$ = 0.005 (similarly to both \texttt{WAR} approaches), and followed the same training procedure as \texttt{WAR} (as detailed in \ref{app:exp_details}, where a sensitivity analysis for $\beta$ is also reported in \ref{app:beta}).